What is the issue?

 Transmission pathways of M. ulcerans are not well understood.
 The bacteria may enter through broken skin, and both mosquitoes and some water-dwelling insects have been implicated in the transmission pathway.
 Most cases report some form of skin trauma, including insect bites, prior to the development of the lesion.
 The disease is not transmissible from person to person.

-If an eschar cannot be deroofed or in the event of atypical presentation with plaque, oedema and/or cellulitis, a swab will return a false negative and not be useful.
+If an eschar cannot be deroofed or in the event of atypical presentation with plaque, oedema and/or cellulitis, a swab will return a false negative and will not be useful.
 In these cases, fine needle aspirate (FNA), a punch biopsy, or excisional skin biopsy will be required for diagnosis.
+The biopsy should be sent for histology, and fresh tissue should be sent for AFB staining, specific PCR and mycobacterial culture.
+The suspected diagnosis should be noted on the request slip.

 A positive smear for AFBs makes the diagnosis likely.
 Culture or PCR is required for confirmation.
 A negative smear does not exclude the diagnosis.
-The PCR test is only performed at VIDRL and can confirm the diagnosis in a few days.
+The PCR test is only performed by the Victorian Infectious Diseases Laboratory (VIDRL) or via Melbourne Pathology and can confirm the diagnosis in a few days.
+The Melbourne Pathology testing may take longer as it is sent interstate.
 Culture usually takes eight to 12 weeks.

-Under the Public Health and Wellbeing Regulations 2009, Buruli ulcer is a Group B disease and must be notified in writing by medical practitioners and persons in charge of laboratories within five days of diagnosis.
+Under the Public Health and Wellbeing Regulations 2009, Buruli ulcer must be notified in writing by medical practitioners and persons in charge of laboratories within five days of diagnosis.

 Blue Book - Mycobacterial infections (non-tuberculosis)